jacobposz/Music-Recommendation-System/README.md

 - on the other hand, guitar and train have a cosign similarity of .69 which is really low

-- we are now able to have a set of these vectors which we can pass into the recommendation engine
+- we are now able to have a set of these byte vectors which we can pass into the recommendation engine (ANNOY)